Sampling Kantorovich operators for speckle noise reduction and gap filling with some applications to remote sensing: Implementation of the SK algorithm for missing data

-Quantitative results are shown in Table \ref{tab_gap_filling}, where we report the SSIM and PSNR values obtained with LP-SK algorithm, \texttt{imfill}, \texttt{inpaintExemplar}, and \texttt{inpaintCoherent}.
+Quantitative results are shown in Table \ref{tab_gap_filling}, where we report the SSIM and PSNR values obtained with LP-SK algorithm, \texttt{imfill}, \texttt{inpaintExemplar}, \texttt{inpaintCoherent}, and \texttt{mixedMedian} .
 Among these methods, \texttt{inpaintCoherent} consistently achieves the highest performance.
 On the other hand, the \texttt{imfill} method shows the weakest results, as it not only fails to reconstruct the missing pixels correctly but also alters other parts of the image, in particular, it tends to modify all dark pixels surrounded by brighter ones.
 This is visually illustrated in Figure \ref{other_images_reconstructed}(a).
 Missing pixels that are located in already dark areas of the image are often not reconstructed, while valid dark areas, such as the eye in the \textit{Cameraman} image, are incorrectly filled, as if they were holes.
-Figures \ref{other_images_reconstructed}(b) and \ref{other_images_reconstructed}(c) display examples of the application of \texttt{inpaintExemplar} on the \textit{Bird} image and \texttt{inpaintCoherent} on the \textit{Baboon} image, respectively.\\
+Figures \ref{other_images_reconstructed}(b) and \ref{other_images_reconstructed}(c) display examples of the application of \texttt{inpaintExemplar} on the \textit{Bird} image and \texttt{inpaintCoherent} on the \textit{Baboon} image, respectively.
+Figure \ref{other_images_reconstructed}(d) shows the \textit{Cameraman} image with superimposed text reconstructed using \texttt{mixedMedian}, illustrating its ability to recover local structures while preserving overall visual coherence, although fine details in the corrupted regions may be partially smoothed due to its local median-based formulation.\\

-Although \texttt{inpaintCoherent} currently outperform LP-SK in terms of reconstruction quality, the proposed approach shows potential as a fast and efficient solution for gap filling.
+Although \texttt{inpaintCoherent} currently outperforms LP-SK in terms of reconstruction quality, the proposed approach shows potential as a fast and efficient solution for gap filling.
 One key advantage of the LP-SK approach is that it works using only past pixel values, without needing information from the rest of the image.
-This makes it especially suitable for applications where data becomes available over time, such as in satellite data streams or real-time remote sensing, where future or complete image data may not yet be available.
-In contrast, inpainting algorithms typically use information from pixels that are not necessarily spatially preceding the missing pixels.
+This makes it especially suitable for applications where data become available over time, such as in satellite data streams or real-time remote sensing, where future or complete image data may not yet be available.
+In contrast, inpainting algorithms typically use information from pixels that is not necessarily spatially preceding the missing pixels.
 Given its simplicity and efficiency, LP-SK offers a good starting point, and we plan to handle more complex scenarios or larger gaps.